 Arkio to SketchUp

-Back in SketchUp you can open our SketchUpPlugin import and go to the Arkio/Export/Rhino folder and select the file you want to import.
-All Arkios geometry, components, sketches and 3D map buildings will then be converted to SketchUp geometry.
+Back in SketchUp you can open our SketchUp Plugin import and select the file you exported from Arkio (default Windows path is Documents\Arkio\Export\SketchUp) All Arkios geometry, components, sketches and 3D map buildings will then be converted to SketchUp geometry.

 Known issues/limitations:

-- If you experience issues loading your models try to load the OBJ exports in the Windows 3D viewer, Blender or Rhino to see if the files load well there and what geometry might be causing the issue.
+- If you experience issues loading your models try to load the exports in the Windows 3D viewer, Blender or Rhino to see if the files load well there and what geometry might be causing the issue.

 - Sometimes failing imported models affect the loading of other files.
 Cleaning your temporary ResourceCache files can solve most issues.